1. Gautama Buddha was born in __________.

 Explanation: Bharhut’s railings depict Jataka tales in early style.

-64. The Amaravati Stupa is located in:
+64. The Amaravati Stupa is located in__________.

 A) Madhya Pradesh